November 7th to 10th 2017

 November 10 Clear 41F (5C) Afternoon 54.5F (12.5C)

-We enjoyed chatting with Diane, Warner, Elan with Lady, Charlie with Jack, Sue, Alyson with Chesney, Krista, as well as Janet, Ann and Hazel doing a bird count for the Great Blue Heron Nature Society on the trails.
+We enjoyed chatting with Diane, Warner, Elan with Lady, Charlie with Jack, Sue, Alyson with Chesney, Christa, as well as Janet, Ann and Hazel doing a bird count for the Great Blue Heron Nature Society on the trails.
 We stopped in at the Rotary Interpretive Centre Gift Shop for a nice visit with Billie and Dick.

 We are not authorities on birds, wildlife, plants, cameras or photography, if you are doing research on any subjects, please refer to a more educational site for advice and double-check whatever you research.